 In essence, the Gut Plan takes usually 6-12 weeks to complete although most people feel a difference from a couple of days, or certainly weeks, in.
 The Detox Box Protocol is a product-specific programme I have used in-clinic for years and it rarely lets me down.
 You don't normally get any detox issues with it because of the specific phase 2 liver support included.
 There is a gentle programme and a full programme so you can progress at your own speed if you need to.
 Everyone starts with the gentle one as a two week lead-in.

-As well as your 48 page Gut Plan, I have included lots of other info so that you really do have everything you need in one package.
+I have included lots of other info so that you really do have everything you need in one package.

 Here's what else is included: